jules2689/trudeau/trudeau/2020-04-18/q_a.md

 We wanted to do it in cooperation with our closest partner and ally.
 So these measures were absolutely critical in order to protect Canadians and limit the spread of the virus.
 We will keep them in place in relation to the United States and all the other countries around the globe for many, many weeks to come.[end of translation] we made thedecision a number of weeks ago to close our borders to international travellers.
-We recognized that this was a significant measure but was an important one in order to prevent further spread of COVID-19 from coming in from overseas.
+We recognized that this was a significant measure but was an important one in order to prevent further spread of COVID-19  coming in from overseas.
 It has contributed to why we arenow  many parts of the countrytalking  seeing a flattening of the curve, which is good news.
 We agreed with the united states in those measures because these are measures we put in place around the world.
 We did take a couple more days to ensure that we were properly coordinated with our closest neighbour and most-important trading partner.